-Since the calibration is between the valve and the resolver, it is possible to replace the torque motor or actuator in the field without the loss of calibration.
-Problems in actuation usually are a result of contamination in the torque motor servovalve.
-Failures of the resolver will most likely result in the unit having so be recalibrated as the factory.
-Consult a qualified Woodward service facility for more information.
+Since the calibration is between the valve and the resolver, it is possible to replace the actuator in the field without the loss of calibration.
+Failures of the resolver will most likely result in the unit having to be recalibrated at the factory.
+Consuls a qualified Woodward service facility for more information.